-Windows 10 v1903 has separated Cortana and Windows Search.
+Windows 10 has separated Cortana and Windows Search.
 The search looks a lot better, but it still shows Bing web search results in the results.
-Usually when using Windows 10 computer, many don’t like this.
+Usually when using Windows 10 computers, many don’t like this.
 In this post, we will share how easily you can disable Bing web search results in Windows 10 Start Menu.

 Disable Bing web search results in Windows 10 Start Menu

-The method which we will use below contains steps that explain to you how to modify the registry.
+The method which we will use below contains steps that explain to you how to modify the Registry.
 Make sure to create a restore point before going ahead.

-Earlier, changing setting on Cortana and modifying group policy used to work correctly.
+Earlier, changing settings on Cortana and modifying group policy used to work correctly.
 However, since Cortana is separate from Windows Search, you cannot use them anymore.
 Instead, you will need to change the registry settings to disable the web search result from appearing.

 Open Registry Editor by pressing Windows + R in combination, typing ‘regedit’ in the ‘Run’ dialogue box and hitting ‘Enter’.